silnrsi/font-ramsina/documentation/source/productsite/features.md

 ## Stylistic sets

-_Since Chariacter variants are not widely supported, some of the Stylistic sets are also implemented as character variants._
+_Some of the Stylistic sets are also implemented as character variants._

 ### Kaph Mim Nun alternates